G-Freart/homelab-kubernetes-provider/README.md

 # homelab-kubernetes-provider

 This ansible repo allow the provisioning of a kubernetes cluster running inside a set of KVM VMs.
-It allow the settings configuration using files from the folder /vars.
+Settings configuration are done using files from the folder /vars.

+As i'm in the mindset to automate the creation of my k8s cluster and apps installation, it does not allow to modify the kubernetes topology (number of node) whenever the cluster has been configured.

 Thanks @ [kubealex](https://github.com/kubealex/libvirt-k8s-provisioner) whose repo inspired me with the basics of my Provider.

-I'm aware that ansible files could be improved to avoid some cut/paste using legacy task from external file, etc.
+This repo is intended for my home study and was not created with a production mode mindset.
+Ansible files could be improved to avoid some cut/paste using legacy task from external file, etc.

-This repo is intended for my homestudy and was not crated with a production mode mindset.
+ETCD are installed using the default a K8S stacked mode.

+Used part are :
+* ansible
+* terraform
+* keepalived (multiple VIP using vrrp)
+* haproxy
+* kubernetes
+* CRI : docker / crio / containerd
+* CNI : flannel / calico
+* INGRESS : haproxy / nginx

 The vars/default-settings.yaml allow to define the cluster name to create, the VM base settings as timezone, local, technical user, ...
-Moreover, if your wanna use another libvirt folder location, you could customize target directory using this settings files.

 The vars/clusters.yaml file is the one to use in order to define wished clusters :